“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 Each day René was building the story of our eternal home as he guided us through the scriptures on the reality of what it would be like.
-He was the first person I heard to describe heaven as an actual physical place where we would spend eternity with God doing many, if not all, of the things we do here on earth.
+This was the first time I had heard heaven described as an actual physical place where we would spend eternity with God doing many, if not all, of the things we do here on earth.
 He never veered off Scripture as he described a world that could never exceed the delight of our imagination in what it promises.
-I remember him telling us to let our imaginations run on what this new world would be like:
+René told us to let our imaginations run on what this new world would be like:

 “Ask God to help you think accurately and inspirationally of the new heaven and the new earth that awaits! “

-As I was gazing out the windows onto Lake Tahoe’s brilliant deep blue waters amidst the granite peaks surrounding, a ray of light broke through a large cloud to illuminate an inspirational thought.
+As I was gazing out the windows onto Lake Tahoe’s brilliant deep blue waters amidst the surrounding granite peaks, a ray of light broke through a large cloud to illuminate an inspirational thought.
 Could there be surfing when I get to heaven?
 My gears were suddenly churning.
 Why not?
 An ocean with waves and sandy beaches seemed to fit perfectly with what René was describing.

 I was stoked as I fantasized about what that could mean.
-With my eyes fixed on the ray of light on Lake Tahoe’s massive body of water, a manifestation of heavenly surfing appeared in my head.
-It was as if I was watching a huge set of perfectly-shaped waves rolling in at Zephyr Cove as I gaped beyond the window onto Lake Tahoe.
+With my eyes fixed on that ray of light on Lake Tahoe’s massive body of water, a manifestation of heavenly surfing appeared in my head.
+It was as if I was watching a huge set of perfectly-shaped waves rolling in at Zephyr Cove right then.

 The more I discovered, the more I needed to know.
 What would my body be like?
 How big would the waves be?
 Will there be sand and rocks?
 How about sea life and plants?
 What temperature would the water be?
 Salt water or fresh water?
 Was a giant wave machine in lake Tahoe out of the question?
 Would I surf with my dad?
 The questions were endless.
 If I was going to heaven for an eternity, I had to know more.